yasserfarouk/scml-agents/README.rst

 --------------
 * First Place: Sadahiro Atsunaga for **AgentSDH**

-You can get these agents after installing scml-agents by running:
+You can get this agent after installing scml-agents by running:

 >>> scml_agents.get_agents(2023, track="std", winners_only=True)